spatialillusions/milsymbol/README.md

 var canvasElement = sym.getMarker().asCanvas();
 ```

-When you have requested your symbol using `getMarker()` your symbol object will also contain information about what offset that should be used to get a correct placement, this is stored in the `markerAnchor {x:Number,y:Number}` property.
+When you have requested your symbol using `getMarker()` your symbol object will also contain information about what offset that should be used to get a correct placement, this is stored in the `markerAnchor {x:Number,y:Number}` property, you will also have access to information about what size the created symbol have and detailed information about colors used.

+The library is built on the idea that everything used inside milsymbol should be accessable outside milsymbol so that it is easy to extend the library with custom functionallity.

 Technology
 ----------